-Creating an environment where team members feel valued is critical.
+Creating an environment where all team members feel valued is critical.
 This includes promoting employee development, actively seeking different perspectives and supporting ITW’s Employee Resource Groups.x

-We strive to be a best-in-class employer and commit to working diligently to strengthen and sustain ITW’s unique and differentiated enterprise brand.
+We strive to be a great employer and commit to working diligently to strengthen and sustain ITW’s unique and differentiated enterprise brand.
 Our efforts include sharing our progress and success and being an active member of our communities through key professional associations, universities and community partnerships that align with our D&I goals.x